 READ MORE: How to make the perfect pizza dough

-Voucher Connect, a voucher sales and management platform has created a new non-profit, non-revenue generating website to help combat the effects of coronavirus on Irish businesses.
+Voucher Connect, a voucher sales and management platform has teamed up with a new non-profit, non-revenue generating website to help combat the effects of coronavirus on Irish businesses.
 The website, saveourshops.ie, provides a list of businesses all over the country that offer gift cards, vouchers and prepaid services.
 Customers can then buy their vouchers through the site, helping to support businesses even though they're closed.
 Restaurants that have signed up so far include The Happy Pear, Delahunt and Platform 61, but click here to see the full list.